 - State what result you are seeking at the beginning.

 - Outline why the result you are seeking is appropriate.
 Refer to the evidence where necessary.

-- Written representations should be marked as being “without prejudice”, however you must still be careful in what you write
+- Written representations should be marked as being “without prejudice” but you must still be careful in what you write.